 Yes, for less-accessed data, HDDs or SATA SSDs offer cost-effective performance.
 But NVMe delivers definite advantages for more frequently used resources, large files and content-rich services that still need to load fast for high numbers of users.
 To guarantee the fastest response times on complex, high-traffic ecommerce platforms, for example, NVMe storage more than justifies its price.

-At Fasthosts, our new range offers several models equipped with high-performance Intel NVMe SSDs.
-Also featuring multicore Xeon processors and ECC RAM, these machines provide the latest technology, including full integration with Virtual Private Servers on the CloudNX platform.
-With highly flexible billing based on hourly usage, and new servers provisioned in as little as eight minutes, it’s even simpler to run your projects with the performance of dedicated hardware.
+At Fasthosts, our new Dedicated Server range offers several models equipped with high-performance Intel NVMe SSDs.
+Also featuring 2nd Gen Intel Xeon Scalable processors and ECC RAM, these machines provide the latest technology and can be provisioned in a matter of minutes.
+With 50% off all our Dedicated Servers for the first three months, there's never been a better time to run your projects with the performance of dedicated hardware.